tnthao268/Multiple-Sequence-Alignment-with-Progressive-Alignment/README.md

 1. **Data Reader**

-To read data from Fasta files and save the information into Record datatype
+To read data from Fasta files and save the sequence's information (description, sequence)  into Record datatype

 Call **readSequences_file** method to read many fasta files. **input_files_names** is a list of names from all fasta files: